Köppen climate classification

 Subtypes

-See Permissions and copyright for more information about permissions to reuse the data and figures.
+See License for more information about permissions to reuse the figures and data.

 How to read

 The data are saved in tab delimited ASCII text files with CRLF line endings.
-The first line contains the header, followed by 85794 lines with centered grid box coordinates and the Köppen type.
+The first line contains the header, followed by 85,794 lines with centered grid box coordinates and the Köppen climate type for each grid box.
 Each grid box has a size of 0.5° longitude × 0.5° latitude.
-For the interannual, decadal, and 30 year time scale there are multiple columns for the type, one column for each average period as indicated by the header.
+For the interannual, decadal, and 30-year time scales, there are multiple columns for the climate types, one column for each average period as indicated by the header.

 Here is an example of how the data can be read in Python: